 How much does it cost to list my a horse?

-It is free to list your horse with RNH.
+It is free to list your horse with RMH.
 If a sales horse, once the horse has a found a new home there is a fee payable by the owner of £30

-We do request a £20 payment if we find a home for your loan, share or ownership transfer or indeed if you choose to un-list.
-This, however is voluntary but will go towards helping us to continue the work we do.
+We do request a £20 payment if we find a home for your loan, share or ownership transfer horse.This is voluntary as we do understand this is not always possible.